sombriks/sombriks-hq/src/blog/0070-build-with-bld-and-why-it-matters.md

 A reminder of XML isn't meant to be read by people but by parsers.

-Th gradle counterpart, the `build.gradle` file, looks like this:
+The gradle counterpart, the `build.gradle` file, looks like this:

 ```groovy
 plugins {